-Within this philosophical framework, the Alfred University School Psychology Program seeks to prepare applied, problem-solving psychologists.
+The Alfred University School Psychology Specialist Program follows a practitioner-scientist model when preparing school psychologists for professional practice in schools.
 Drawing on the knowledge base of psychology and education, we expect our graduates to apply that knowledge in a manner that takes into account the cultural, economic, socio-political, and multiple-systems contexts in which the problems of children and families occur.
-Recognizing the broad range of possible avenues to promote child-enhancing change, as well as the varied obstacles that exist, we seek to prepare graduates with an array of knowledge, personal characteristics, and professional skills to participate in traditional, alternative, or innovative practice environments.
-In this sense we seek balance throughout the program between: basic science and practical skills, research and practice, school and clinic practica, traditional and alternative approaches, assessment and intervention, direct and indirect intervention, and contrasting theoretical points of view.
-Broad competence coupled with interpersonal skill facilitates the functioning of our graduates as agents of positive change in the variety of systems and contexts in which they may eventually practice.
+Recognizing the broad range of possible avenues to promote child-enhancing change, as well as the varied obstacles that exist, we seek to prepare graduates with an array of knowledge, personal characteristics, and professional skills to participate in traditional, alternative, or innovative school and other practice environments.
+In this sense, we seek balance throughout the program between: basic science and practical skills, research and practice, school and clinic practica, traditional and alternative approaches, assessment and intervention, direct and indirect intervention, and contrasting theoretical points of view.
+Broad professionally-oriented competence coupled with interpersonal skills facilitates the functioning of our graduates as agents of positive change in the schools and other contexts in which they may eventually practice.
+Students are trained to be practitioner-scientists and, importantly, they are trained to evaluate the effectiveness of the services they provide on a continual basis.